nodebox/g.js/README.md

 ### Publishing a release

-1. Update the version number in `package.json` and `bower.json`.
+1. Update the version number in `package.json`.
 2. Run `npm run dist` to update the files in the `dist` folder.
 3. Commit (`git commit -a`) and create a tag (e.g. `git tag 1.2.1`).
 Push and push tags (`git push && git push --tags`).
 4. Run `npm publish` to publish the package to npm.
-You don't have to do anything for Bower.

 Credits
 -------